ProtocolONE/jenkins-shared-pipeline/jenkinstrigger/README.md

-# python-based docker image for remote triggering Jenkins build and reporting build status using Jenkin's API
+# python-based docker image for remote triggering Jenkins build and reporting build status using Jenkins API
 #

 Build and push: